Table of Contents

 The fascinating history of the breed

 This little brown tabby, named Yodie, went home with the Sanders to Iowa where he mated with their non-pedigreed color point cat.
 My favorite part of this story is how the resulting kittens all inherited that cute bobbed tail!
 Cat lovers quickly noticed something special was happening.
 Unlike other designer breeds, American Bobtail breeders stuck to using unregistered domestic cats with natural bobtails rather than mixing in pedigreed breeds.
+A great overview of the origin story and recognition timeline is in the The Spruce Pets breed profile and the Cat Fanciers’ Association (CFA) listing.
+The breed was recognized by TICA in 1989.

 Physical characteristics and distinctive features